poole/hyde/docs/6.0.0/complete.md

 ## Adding a project*
 Projects are organized using Jekyll's [Collection feature](https://jekyllrb.com/docs/collections/).
+Each project generates an entry on the projects layout ([Demo](https://qwtel.com/hydejack-pro/projects/)) and its own detail view ([Demo](https://qwtel.com/hydejack-pro/projects/hydejack-v6/)).

-Each project is represented by a file in the `_projects` directory.
+A project is represented by a file in the `_projects` directory.
-A projects meta information is defined in the files front matter.
+The project's meta information is defined in the files front matter.
 Additionally, you can add markdown content.
 A project's front matter may look like:

 ~~~yml